openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The request parameter `authorization_details` defined in Section 2 of [@!RFC9396] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following parameters to be used with this authorization details type:

 * `type`: REQUIRED.
 String that determines the authorization details type.
 It MUST be set to `openid_credential` for the purpose of this specification.
 * `credential_configuration_id`: REQUIRED when `format` parameter is not present.
 String specifying a unique identifier of the Credential being described in the `credential_configurations_supported` map in the Credential Issuer Metadata as defined in (#credential-issuer-parameters).
 The referenced object in the `credential_configurations_supported` map conveys the details, such as the format, for issuance of the requested Credential.
-This specification defines Credential Format specific Issuer Metadata in (#format_profiles).
+This specification defines Credential Format specific Issuer Metadata in (#format-profiles).
 It MUST NOT be present if `format` parameter is present.
 * `format`: REQUIRED when `credential_configuration_id` parameter is not present.
 String identifying the format of the Credential the Wallet needs.
 This Credential format identifier determines further claims in the authorization details object needed to identify the Credential type in the requested format.
-This specification defines Credential Format Profiles in (#format_profiles).
+This specification defines Credential Format Profiles in (#format-profiles).
 It MUST NOT be present if `credential_configuration_id` parameter is present.

 The following is a non-normative example of an `authorization_details` object with a `credential_configuration_id`: